vishnubabu077/task-management-system-frontend/README.md

 This will start up the application in the default port 3000.
 Application can be acesses by url http://localhost:3000/

+ - Please note that the backend should be up and running at port 8000 given in repository [a link](https://github.com/vishnubabu077/task-management-system)

 # See below screens shots